Skip to content

 Communication Queue Protocol

 Svc::ComQueue queues messages until the communication adapter is ready to receive these messages.
-For each Fw::Success::SUCCESS message received, Svc::ComQueue will emit one message.
+For each Fw::Success::SUCCESS message received, Svc::ComQueue will emit exactly one message.
 Svc::ComQueue will not emit messages at any other time.
-This implies several things:
+Fw::Success::FAILURE pauses the queue; data flow resumes only when a subsequent Fw::Success::SUCCESS is received.

-2. A Fw::Success::SUCCESS must be eventually received in response to each message for data to continue to flow
+2. Exactly one Fw::Success::SUCCESS must eventually be received in response to each emitted message for data to continue to flow

 These implications are discussed in more depth in the appropriate protocol sections.